mlab817/faqs/src/bureau-of-agriculture-and-fisheries-standards/how-many-standards-has-da-bafs-developed.md

 ---
  title: How many standards has DA-BAFS developed?

-tags: ["many","standards","dabafs","developed"]

  ---

-### Bureau of Agriculture and Fisheries Standards
+## Bureau of Agriculture and Fisheries Standards

-## How many standards has DA-BAFS developed?
+# How many standards has DA-BAFS developed?

  - BAFS has developed a total number of 312 Philippine National Standard (PNS) for agriculture and fishery (A&F) products,  tools, machinery,  equipment, and structures since 2003.
 Majority of the PNS are related to crops for food and non-food (49.4%), followed by agriculture and fishery (AF) tools, machinery, equipment, and structures (21.6%), fish and fishery products (12.3%) and livestock and poultry products (10.3%).
 More than half or 57.4% of these PNS are quality standards and the rest are food safety standards (42.6%).